dustinpfister/blog_posts/_posts/threejs-examples.md

 ### [ 2.32 - Weird face one](/2022/07/08/threejs-examples-weird-face-one/)

 Updating the state of a geometries is something that can be done in a wide range of ways.
 There is looking into use bones as a way to do so, but then there is also just working out all kinds of various ways that have to do with updating the state of geometry using a little javaScript code.
+For this weird face one example I am using the lerp geometry method that I made for a previous example to lerp between to states of a geometry for a mouth of a weird looking face.
+On top of that I am also making use of other ways of creating a kind of animation my just moving the position of mesh objects which is what I am using with the eyes of this weird face model.

 ### [ 2.33 - Weird walk guy 1](/2022/04/18/threejs-examples-weird-walk-one/)